DANIELLA VALZ GEN

-Daniella Valz Gen is a poet, artist and card reader.
-Their work explores the interstices between languages, cultures and value systems with an emphasis on embodiment and ritual, through the mediums of performance, installation, conversation and text.
+Daniella Valz Gen is a poet, artist, and card reader.
+Their work explores the interstices between languages, cultures, and value systems with an emphasis on embodiment and ritual, through the mediums of performance, installation, conversation, and text.

 Valz Gen is the author of the poetry collection Subversive Economies (PSS 2018).
 Their prose has been published in various art and literary journals such as Lish, SALT.
-Magazine, Paperwork Magazine and The Happy Hypocrite amongst others.
+Magazine, Paperwork Magazine, and The Happy Hypocrite amongst others.
 They’re currently developing the next stage of their project (be)longing, a series of immersive elemental rituals.

 Valz Gen has been focusing the last two years on integrating their oracular practice with their art and poetry.
 They run monthly gatherings exploring poetics in relation to the symbolism of Tarot cards within the container of Sacred Song Tarot.

-On craft as oracular practice focuses on the The Magician’s tools –a representation of elemental forces– in relation to the act of creation.
+On craft as oracular practice focuses on The Magician’s tools –a representation of elemental forces– in relation to the act of creation.

-Throughout the lecture the artist will share a series of works that stem from elemental ritual practice, including their project (Be)longing, which is in the exhibition.
+Throughout the talk, the artist will share a series of works that stem from elemental ritual practice, including their project (Be)longing, which is in the exhibition.

 Daniella Valz Gen (2019 – ongoing) (Be)longing [Land interventions documented through 35mm slide film]